aidinforooghi/phase-1-project/README.md

 - Click on a movie to view its detailed information
 - Links to IMDb for more information
 - Responsive design for different screen sizes

-# Movie Database

-## Description
-The Movie Database is a web application that allows users to search for movies and view their details.
-It provides a user-friendly interface to explore a vast collection of movies and get information about their titles, release years, and more.

 ## Installation
 To run the Movie Database locally, follow these steps: